The disruptive business model – the way forward for start-ups?

 “You need to grow your renaissance brain and calibrate your skillset to meet these new demands.”

 Companies like Uber, Airbnb, and Zipcar have demonstrated that a disruptive business model executed in the right way can be the route to rapid growth in the short term.
+[Tweet “A disruptive business model executed in the right way can be the route to rapid growth.”]

 As such firms evolve and expand, qualities like responsiveness to market trends, humility, and adaptability will be more important than ever, as they themselves become the target of the disruptors.